-“Why should I cry over what happened, judge, blame, criticize and complain about what happened when I could focus all my energy on turning my wounds into wisdom and my difficulties into opportunities?”~ Luminita D. Saviuc
+“Why should one cry over what happened… judging, blaming, criticizing and complaining when they could use all that energy to turn their wounds into wisdom and their difficulties into opportunities?”~ Luminita D. Saviuc

 Turning Your Wounds into Wisdom

 For a very long time, I looked at my past with shame, guilt, resentment, and regret, thinking that many of the things that happened to me in the past shouldn’t have happened, thinking that life treated me unkindly and that I was nothing but a victim of my past and a victim of life.

 I did my best to hide all my skeletons in the closet, to pretend as if I had no wounds that needed healing and to act as if none of the horrible things that happened to me in the past had an impact on me.
 I honestly believed that if I looked somewhere else long enough and if I ignored the sadness that was present within me, the darkness will eventually go away and the light will shine through me and on me once again.
 But it didn’t.

 “Out of clutter, find simplicity.
 From discord, find harmony.
 In the middle of difficulty lies opportunity.” ~ Albert Einstein

 I grew up with an abusive and alcoholic father and me never really knew how it felt like to be loved and nourished by your own parents.
 From a very early age, I have learned to put on a happy face and to pretend that everything was okay in my world, to pretend I was okay.

 I never really spoke with anyone about what was happening in our home.
 I guess didn’t want people to ask me all kind of weird questions and give me the pity look, even though they still did.
 It was hard enough for me to cope with everything that was happening and I guess didn’t have any energy left to talk about all of those horrible experiences.